thisisjaskaran/multi-waypoint-indoor-navigation/README.md

 ## Introduction

-we present a multiple waypoint path planner and controller stack for navigation in unknown indoor environments where waypoints include the goal along with the intermediary points that the robot must traverse before reaching the goal.
+We present a multiple waypoint path planner and controller stack for navigation in unknown indoor environments where waypoints include the goal along with the intermediary points that the robot must traverse before reaching the goal.
 Our approach makes use of a global planner (to find the next best waypoint at any instant), a local planner (to plan the path to a specific waypoint) and an adaptive Model Predictive Control strategy (for robust system control and faster maneuvers).

 ## Installation